-If you’re in a hurry and just want to check the pricing and availability of the Strike Pro at Amazon, click the link below.
+If you’re in a hurry and just want to check the pricing and availability of this kit at Amazon, click the link below.

 If you want to skip directly to a particular section of the review, click a link in the box below.

 Which Drums Do You Get with the Alesis Strike Pro?

 Many electronic drum kits have drum pads that are much smaller than corresponding drum heads on an acoustic set.
 Alesis wants you to know that you get traditional drum sizes and a real acoustic drum feel with this set.

 “It [the Strike Pro kit] combines the feel and familiarity of acoustic drums combined with the versatility and capability of the best electronic drums.”

 You get dual-hoop drum pads that all have mesh heads.
 Mesh is the current standard for high quality pads and are considered better than mylar or other rubber materials for a realistic acoustic feel.

 This Alesis drumset also has sensitivity adjustment knobs, so you can set them to your style and strength of play.

 These are more than just pads.
 These drums are actually Alesis’ premium wood shells, so there is a significant depth to each one.
 This helps them not only sound like an acoustic set but look like one too.